atreyasha/spp-explainability/docs/develop.md

     10. make sure predict script which can use the model to predict on new datasets without evaluation

+    11. consider using packed sequences to make overall batch framework more efficient -\> computation on padding tokens are still done in `forward` and can possibly be avoided -\> check

 2. Torch portability